 What is Trimethoprim Used For?

 Trimethoprim is an antibiotic prescribed to treat urinary tract infections (UTIs), including cystitis.
-It is sometimes used to treat other infections like chest infections or acne, but at Prescription Doctor we prescribe it for cystitis.
+It is sometimes used to treat other infections, such as chest infections or acne, but at Prescription Doctor, we prescribe it specifically for cystitis.

 What is trimethoprim used for?

-Trimethoprim works by inhibiting the bacteria growth responsible for causing cystitis.
-It does this by stopping the bacteria from making folic acid, a vitamin that bacteria need to survive.
+Trimethoprim works by inhibiting the growth of bacteria responsible for causing cystitis.
+It does this by preventing the bacteria from producing folic acid, a vitamin that bacteria require for survival.
 For this reason, long-term use of trimethoprim may cause low folic acid blood levels in some patients.
-It is important to finish your course of antibiotics to stop the infection from coming back.
+It is essential to complete your course of antibiotics to prevent the infection from recurring.

 Most people notice an improvement in their cystitis symptoms within a few days.
-You can find out how long it takes for trimethoprim to work in more detail in our blog.
+For more information on how long it takes for trimethoprim to work, please visit our blog.

 How effective is trimethoprim for cystitis?